Survey and Perspective on Social Emotions in Robotics: General theory of emotions

-Recent studies have clarified the importance of the body in emotions, as previously suggested by William James, and is called the peripheral theory of emotions \cite{james}.
-In recent studies in cognitive neuroscience, it has been reported that the perception of the internal state, interoception, is the key to the subjective experience of emotions \cite{Terasawa2013humanbrainmapping}.
+Recent studies have clarified the importance of the body in emotions, as previously suggested by William James through the peripheral theory of emotions \cite{james}.
+In recent studies in cognitive neuroscience, it has been reported that the perception of the internal state, also known as interoception, is the key to the subjective experience of emotions \cite{Terasawa2013humanbrainmapping}.
 According to the emotional quartet theory, a brainstem-centered system corresponds to an emotional system \cite{KOELSCH20151}.
-The brainstem is the oldest brain structure, and reticular formation plays an important role in the brainstem-centered system.
+The brainstem is the oldest brain structure, and the reticular formation plays an important role in this brainstem-centered system.
 Another important aspect of the relationship between emotions and the body is Damasio's somatic marker hypothesis, which assumes that emotions efficiently evaluate external stimuli through our own body \cite{Damasio}.

-As aforementioned, the body is the origin of emotions and is indispensable.
-It is believed that basic emotions, such as anger, joy, disgust, fear, sadness, and surprise, exist regardless of culture, even though emotions are differentiated \cite{ekman}.
-This might be because humans share a similar body and environment, which supports that emotions are based on our physical body and environment.
+As previously mentioned, the body is the origin of emotions and is thus indispensable to the study of emotions.
+It is believed that basic emotions, such as anger, joy, disgust, fear, sadness, and surprise, exist regardless of culture, even though how these emotions are expressed might be different \cite{ekman}.
+This might be because humans share a similar body and environment, which supports the notion that emotions are based on our physical body and environment.
 The idea of active inference is also related to the body system, such as visual attention, which is related to the evaluation of external stimuli \cite{Friston2010,Seth20160007}.

 Note that emotions are related to decision-making and causal reasoning \cite{Ledoux}.
-For example, misattribution of a physical reaction, known as the suspension bridge effect, is the false attribution of personal-physical reaction to another person by experiencing the fear of endangering the body while meeting someone \cite{Dutton}.
+For example, misattribution of a physical reaction, known as the suspension bridge effect, is the false attribution of one's personal-physical reaction to another person by experiencing the fear of one's self is in danger while meeting someone \cite{Dutton}.
 This higher-level cognitive process is believed to be closely related to the system centered on the orbitofrontal cortex, as well as to the reinforcement learning module derived from the corticobasal loop.
 The relationship between active inference and reinforcement learning is discussed in \cite{Friston2009PLOS}.